vincentxa847/Explore_Transcriptional_Differences_Between_Gout_and_SA_with_bulk_RNA-Seq_Dataset/README.md

 ![HIPK2_NEUTROPHILS](https://github.com/vincentxa847/Statistics-for-Bioinformatics-Msc_course/assets/118545004/f4880b4d-fce1-451d-959f-8b6f78ae020f)\
 *Correlation between HIPK2 expression and neutrophil score*

-But there is no clear relationship between HIPK expressions and sex, and the p-value of the F-statistic of ANOVA test is 0.858 showing the result that the null hypothesis cannot be rejected.
+However, there is no clear relationship between HIPK2 expression and sex.
+The p-value of the F-statistic from the ANOVA test is 0.858, indicating that the null hypothesis cannot be rejected.

 ```
 HIPK2$sex= sample_information$SEX